johnmaeda/designintechreport-2018/src/index.md

 ---

-class: slide--document
+class: slide--document in-progress

 # Creating an inclusive culture for designers is where to start

 ---

-class: slide--document
+class: slide--document in-progress

 # Unconscious bias is promoted by stereotypes that exclude others

 ---

-class: slide--document
+class: slide--document in-progress

 # How do you create an inclusively managed culture for designers?

 ---

-class: slide--document
+class: slide--document in-progress

 # Every boss of designers can stand to hear feedback every day